 Therefore, recognizing the strength of the set of traits that make up the region, and the ongoing patterns of employment, information flow, and trade that circulate within the area, this plan recommends the following boundary.
 It aligns generally with key historic trails across the area, particularly the Sauk Trail and Vincennes Trace.
-Locally, some adjustments have been made so that jurisdictions are not split.
+Locally, some adjustments have been made so that jurisdictions are not split and differences in the Illinois and Indiana planning agency and county line jurisdictions are taken into account.